 While their smaller, “Sainsbury local” iterations will have vegan sandwiches for the 3-pound meal deal, they are generally a bit more expensive than Morrison’s, with less generous markdowns.
 Chances are you’ll be situated closer to a Sainsbury’s as we saw at least four full-size supermarkets here.
 Sainsbury’s is also rolling out new vegan products all the time so it’s worth popping into one to see what is newly available!

-Vegetarian Shoes is widely known throughout Europe and beyond for making quality and stylish vegan shoes.
+Vegetarian Shoes sells vegan shoes in Brighton but is widely known throughout Europe and their quality and stylish vegan shoes.
 Sam was in the market for a new pair of boots (still is – anyone have recommendations?), so we popped in to check it out.
 The shop itself is a bit small with not a lot of selection, so unfortunately we didn’t find anything we wanted.
 They sell mainly online and are available in other stores in Europe.
 Still, we recommend stopping in as it’s on a main street in the North Laine neighborhood, the coolest area of the city.

-Let us know what we can’t miss next time so we can keep updating our vegan guide to Brighton with the best vegan restaurants in Brighton!
+Let us know what we can’t miss next time so we can keep updating with the best vegan restaurants and vegan food in Brighton!